Noun Phrase Definition and Function in English

 Functions of Noun Phrase with Examples

-There are three possible positions for noun phrases in sentences.
-It in a sentence can be the subject (i.e., doing the action express by the verb), object (receive the action expressed by the verb), or complement (a word or group of words that complete or make any modification to the subject or object ) of a sentence.
+There are three possible positions for a noun phrase in a sentence.
+Noun phrase in a sentence can be the subject (i.e., doing the action express by the verb), object (receive the action expressed by the verb), or complement (a word or group of words that complete or make any modification to the subject or object ) of a sentence.
 For example

-Our school’s cricket team won the final match.
-(Noun phrase as the subject)
+- Our school’s cricket team won the final match.
+(Noun phrase as a subject)

-The teacher awarded all the intelligent students. (as the object)
+- The teacher awarded all the intelligent students.
+(Noun phrase as the object)

 Further Examples of a Noun Phrase as a Subject, Object, and Complement

-- The old lady laughed. (as a subject)
+- The old lady laughed.
+(Noun phrase as a subject)

 - He has elected him captain.
 (Object complement)

-- He kicked Ahmad’s leg hard. (as object)
+- He kicked Ahmad’s leg hard.
+(Noun phrase as object)

-- He wants to go to school. (as object)
+- He wants to go to school.
+(Noun phrase as object)